- Home

 Members of the Board of Directors and their attendance at its meetings

-The Board of Directors meeting currently consists of eight directors and four corporate auditors present.
-Seven of the meeting attendants (three independent directors and four corporate auditors), who constitute the majority, are in a position to supervise or audit management from an independent standpoint.
-In addition, the Board of Directors is chaired by the president (during the last fiscal year).
+The Board of Directors meeting currently consists of eight directors and three corporate auditors present.
+Six of the meeting attendants (three independent outside directors and three corporate auditors), who constitute the majority, are in a position to supervise or audit management from an independent standpoint.
+In addition, the Board of Directors is chaired by the president.
 Because we are in a period of business transformation, with many agenda items related to important business execution, we believe that the smooth operation of the Board of Directors is enabled by having the president, who is familiar with the status of business execution and the internal situation, host the meetings as the chair.
-In addition, sessions for exchanges of views between directors, which are hosted by independent directors, are held to increase the effectiveness of the Board of Directors.
+In addition, sessions for exchanges of views between directors, which are hosted by outside directors, are held to increase the effectiveness of the Board of Directors.
+Members of the Board of Directors and their attendance at its meetings are as shown in Table 1

 Major matters considered by the Board of Directors

 The Board of Directors vote on important matters related to business execution, including management policies, business plans, and sustainability-related issues, in addition to agenda for the general meeting of shareholders and legal matters for resolution.
 Progress in important matters of business execution is also reported.
-Matters to be reported include those requested at sessions for exchanges of views between independent directors and corporate auditors and among independent officers, leading to a lively exchange of opinions.
+Matters to be reported include those requested at sessions for exchanges of views between outside directors and corporate auditors and among independent officers, leading to a lively exchange of opinions.

 Board of Corporate Auditors